Susan B. Anthony Coin Value

 Where to Buy & Sell Susan B. Anthony Dollars

 Common circulated SBA dollars trade at face value — your local bank will exchange them at $1 each, and there is no collector market for worn examples without variety attribution.
-However, for high-grade and variety coins, the market is active and liquid.
+For high-grade and variety coins, the market is active and liquid.

 Frequently Asked Questions